 The semantic cocoon builds on the concept of siloing but takes it further by emphasising user intent and creating a logical architecture that aligns with how users think and search.
 It has become a cornerstone of advanced SEO strategies for creating semantically rich and interconnected content structures.

 The cocon sémantique takes a different approach.
 Instead of focusing solely on individual pieces of content, it emphasises how those pieces are interconnected.
 The idea is to create a hierarchical structure where pages support one another through strategic internal linking.
-This technique not only helps search engines understand the relationships between your pages but also guides users through your content in a logical way.

 These satellite pages wouldn’t just link back to the pillar page—they would also link to one another where relevant.
 For instance, the page on calculating KGR might link to the one on tools for finding suitable keywords.